General Election (Leaders’ Debates) Bill

 Groups Affected

-- Television Broadcasters: They will be responsible for funding the commission, either through agreement or a potential levy.
+- Television Broadcasters: They will be responsible for funding the Commission, either by agreement or through a potential levy.

 Powered by nyModel